 For someone to be considered as a potential donor, s/he must meet a number of criteria:

 - Be 18 years of age or above

 - Be in good health and free of chronic illnesses like heart disease, cancer or diabetes

 - Have two normal functioning kidneys

 - Compatible blood and tissue type with the recipient

 - Pass all physical tests before the surgery

 It is suggested that a kidney transplant from a living donor has better survival rates than a transplant from a deceased donor.
 Further, transplantation results are best if the donor is related to the loved one (as parent, child, sibling, or relative).

-Relative as donor: A transplant from a related donor greatly increases the chances of the kidney being accepted by the recipient because body tissues and blood groups are more likely to be matched.
+Relative as a donor: A transplant from a related donor greatly increases the chances of the kidney being accepted by the recipient because body tissues and blood groups are more likely to be matched.
 The donor will be tested for similarity in the white blood cell HLA antigen and blood group antigen on red blood cells with the loved one.
-The compatibility pattern within family is as follows:
+The compatibility pattern within the family is as follows:

 - Parent and child: 50 % (because a child carries half of each parent’s genes)